CSCfi/bastion/README.md

 Creating a host into a bastion host using ansible.
 =======
+We can make a host into bastion host easily.
+We can use ansible to automate our all settings.
-We need to first clone the repository.
+To make a host into bastion host, we need to first clone the repository.
 ```
 [cloud-user@test bastion]$ git clone https://github.com/khabiruddin/bastion.git
 [cloud-user@test bastion]$ ls